blacklucius101/Tester/README.md

 Given the pivot sequence: LL1 → LL2 → [new day] → LL3 → LL4 → LL5.
 And two variables: stored, and current.
 • LL2 → [new day] → LL3: `LL3 - LL2` shouldn't be possible.
 Also, both `stored` and `current` variables are reset to 0 when price crosses the daily boundary.
 • LL3 → LL4: LL3 is the previous finalized pivot, LL4 is the current mutable pivot.
 To avoid redundant operations, segment label calculations (ie. `currentLow - previousLow`, converted to points) populate `current`, and then `(stored + current) >= 24000` is evaluated.
 If true, a red dotted vertical line is drawn at this candle and `stored` resets to 0 and further bearish expansion evaluation/accumulation is halted.
-• LL4 → LL5: new pivot detected, so `current` which at this moment still contains `HH4 - HH3`is added to stored (assuming threshold event wasn't triggered at the previous step).
+• LL4 → LL5: new pivot detected, so `current` which at this moment still contains `LL4 - LL3`is added to stored (assuming threshold event wasn't triggered at the previous step).
 Then a new `current` is populated based on the current mutable pivot `LL5 - LL4`.

 Given the pivot sequence: [new day] → LL1 → LL2 → HL1 → LL3.
 • [new day] → LL1: `stored` resets to 0 the moment price crosses the daily boundary. expansion/ threshold evaluation not possible with only one pivot.
 • LL1 → LL2: `current` is `LL2 - LL1` which let's assume is <24000.
 • LL2 → HL1: `stored = current`.
 Then new `current` is calculated.
 • HL1 → LL3: if previous pivot is a contraction (ie. HL) then `stored` resets to 0, instead of adding in the `current`.
-Then new `current` is `HH3 - LH1`.
+Then new `current` is `LL3 - LH1`.
 If >24000 draw the red vertical line.

 Given the pivot sequence: LL1 → LL2 → HL1 → HL2 → LL3 .
  • LL1 → LL2: `current` is `LL2 - LL1` and threshold evaluation is done on `stored + current` which let's assume is >24000.
 Red vertical line is drawn and `stored` is reset to 0.
  • LL2 → HL1: The threshold event triggers a bearish lock which prevents accumulation of `stored`.
 New `current` is calculated.
  • HL1 → HL2: Contractions are accumulated separately, but only if the bearish lock has been triggered.
 Therefore, `stored_contraction = current`.
 Then new `current` is calculated.
 Contractions are informational-only and are not evaluated against any threshold.
 For now they're just calculated but remain unused beyond segment labeling.
  • HL2 → LL3: `stored` accumulation is blocked, so it is still effectively 0. `current` is calculated but only for segment labeling.
 Evaluation is unrequired when the lock has been triggered.
-HH pivot, even if mutable, will reset `stored_contraction`.
+LL pivot, even if mutable, will reset `stored_contraction`.
 This is because the same high pivot can only ever mutate higher.

 ---
 stored_contraction resets when: